modal-labs/modal-examples/13_sandboxes/codelangchain/README.md

 Because the agent is a graph, it is defined by specifying nodes and edges, which are found in `nodes.py` and `edges.py`, respectively.

-The retrieval logic is very simple: all of the data from the Python stdlib docs is retrieved and put at the beginning of the language model's prompt.
+The retrieval logic is very simple: all of the data from the relevant docs is retrieved and put at the beginning of the language model's prompt.
 You can find it in `retrieval.py`.